 Keep a lookout for activity groups organised by the People’s Associations’ community clubs, Residents’ Committees or exercise groups in neighbourhood parks and beaches.
 If you see a Taiji group practising at the beach or a brisk walking crowd at the park, just ask any of its members for information.

-If your elderly folks are pet lovers, spending time with animals is also a way to be more active.
-For example, both granny and doggie can get their needed strolls together, or go on pet events such as picnics or carnivals.
+If your elderly folks are pet lovers, spending time with animals is also a great way to lead an active lifestyle.
+For example, both granny and doggie can get their needed strolls together or go on pet events such as picnics or carnivals.

 If your parents prefer a sedentary lifestyle at home, give them more reasons to put on their walking shoes beyond the word “exercise”.
 They are more likely to do so for fun, family, and fulfilment.
 You just have to find out what works.